Vida Blue, led Oakland to 3 World Series titles, dies at 73

-Vida Blue, a hard-throwing left-hander who became one of baseball's biggest draws in the early 1970s and helped lead the brash Oakland Athletics to three straight World Series titles, has died.
+Vida Blue, a hard-throwing left-hander who became one of baseball’s biggest draws in the early 1970s and helped lead the brash A’s to three straight World Series titles before his career was derailed by drug problems, died Saturday, according to the team.
 He was 73.

-The A's said Blue died Saturday but didn't give a cause of death.
+Oakland did not announce a cause of death.
+Blue had used a walking stick to assist his movement at a 50th anniversary of the 1973 Oakland Athletics’ championship team on April 16.

-“I remember watching a 19-year-old phenom dominate baseball, and at the same time alter my life,” Dave Stewart," a four-time 20-game winner for the A's a generation later, wrote on Twitter.
-“There are no words for what you have meant to me and so many others.”
+“He was engaging.
+He was personable.
+He was caring,” ex-teammate Reggie Jackson said during an interview with The Associated Press on Sunday.
+“He was uncomfortable with the crowd.”

 Blue was voted the 1971 American League Cy Young Award and Most Valuable Player after going 24-8 with a 1.82 ERA and 301 strikeouts with 24 complete games, eight of them shutouts.
 He was 22 at when he won MVP, the youngest to win the award.
 He remains among just 11 pitchers to win MVP and Cy Young in the same year.